👉 TAP TO SAVE 30% WITH CODE NEW

 Given Gore's xFIP and SIERA, this isn't just natural regression following a spell of good luck.
 And if we look at Gore's numbers through the season, we can see that his fastball has been getting demolished lately.

 There has been a slight drop in Gore's fastball velocity recently.
-It averaged 95.4 MPH in his first 18 starts, and only dropped below 95.0 MPH in one of those outings.
-Over his last five starts, Gore's fastball has averaged 95.1 MPH and dropped below 95.0 MPH in two of those appearances.
+It averaged 95.4 mph in his first 18 starts, and only dropped below 95.0 mph in one of those outings.
+Over his last five starts, Gore's fastball has averaged 95.1 mph and dropped below 95.0 mph in two of those appearances.

 That's not enough to be the sole cause of such a recent hammering of his four-seamer.
 While Gore's fastball is his bread and butter, his curveball and slider are the pitches that are his most effective offerings.
 As the graph shows, they, too, have been getting hit more.

 It's difficult to find an exact reason why Gore has regressed so much in such a short period.
 Maybe he's tipping his pitches.
-Maybe he's dealing with some health and/or mechanical issue.
+Perhaps he's dealing with some health and/or mechanical issue.
 Whatever the case may be, this isn't just a run of bad luck in a small sample.

-Gore's got an unenviable schedule ahead of him, too.
+Gore has a tough schedule ahead of him, too.
 After the Giants today, he's lined up to face the Phillies, Mets, and Yankees.
 If he gets hit hard by the Giants, it's going to be tough starting Gore against any of that trio.

 Given his strikeout upside and what we saw from Gore until recently, he warrants a bit more time on your rosters.
 That being said, I wouldn't start him against the Phillies unless he finds his best form today.
 If he's just someone you're going to have on your bench throughout August, is he worth holding?